Accessibility when planning an event

 To ensure any communications during your event are reaching the broadest possible audience, consider providing:

-- signage in and around the event with clear, visual symbols to indicate accessible toilets, public telephones, and food and drink counters
+- signage in and around the event with clear contrast colours (white on blue) using the International Symbol of Access icon to indicate accessible toilets, pick-up and drop-off points, food and drink counters and accessible viewing areas

 - signage installed at a height visible to wheelchair users